Airline industry braces for prolonged recovery from coronavirus crisis

 FLIGHTS CUT, STAFF FURLOUGHED Vasu Raja, American Airlines Group Inc senior vice president of network strategy, told Reuters that U.S. domestic demand will remain weak into May, citing the lack of bookings.

 The airline is cutting between 70% and 75% of domestic flights in April and about 80% in May.
 For both months it is cutting nearly 90% of its international flights.
-British Airways said on Thursday it has struck a deal with its unions to suspend more than 30,000 cabin crew and ground staff in one of the airline industry's most dramatic moves yet to survive the coronavirus pandemic.
+Hong Kong's Cathay Pacific Airways Ltd said on Friday it would further cut passenger capacity after carrying just 582 passengers one day this week, a load factor of 18.3%, compared to 100,000 customers on a normal day.

-With global travel in turmoil as the virus takes hold around the world, BA's owner, IAG, said it would also cut capacity by 90% in April and May, and scrap its dividend, in a desperate bid to survive the worst crisis in its history.
+Air New Zealand carried just 165 passengers on its 89 flights on Thursday, underpinning its decision to make further cuts to its schedule while the country is in lockdown due to the virus, Chief Revenue Officer Cam Wallace said on Twitter.
 Southwest Airlines Co said on Thursday it intends to apply for U.S. government aid to help it ride out the sharp drop in travel demand.
 "We still don't know the severity of this situation.
 We still don't know how long it will last," Southwest Chief Executive Gary Kelly said in a video message.

 U.S. Treasury Secretary Steven Mnuchin on Thursday confirmed investment bank PJT Partners Inc will advise the Treasury on negotiations with passenger airlines over a stimulus package worth up to $50 billion, half in loans and loan guarantees and half in payroll cash grants.
 Many Democrats and airline labour unions are urging Mnuchin not to exercise the right to demand equity or warrants in return for the grant portion, as they seek to ensure carriers take the funds and pay workers.